sowcow/ogden-german/README.md

 ## Status

 It is ready for use.
 There are fixes pending for small inconveniences.
-UI needs some looking into.
+UI needs some additional looking into but I like it implicit and minimal.

 - [X] Application part works as I need it
 - [X] Nice translations